mosdef-hub/msibi/paper/paper.md

 Coarse-graining (CG) is a commonly adopted solution to this challenge, as it reduces computational cost by grouping—or mapping—atoms into a single, larger bead [@Joshi2021].
 However, this approach introduces two challenges: first, the potential energy surface for a given chemistry and CG mapping is not known a priori, and second, as the mapping used is arbitrary, with multiple valid options, developing a single CG force field that is transferable across various mapping choices is not possible.
+Also, a CG force field derived using IBI is state-point dependent with limited transferability to other state-points [@Moore2014; @Carbone2008].
-Consequently, developing a CG force field is required each time a new under-lying chemistry or mapping is used.
+Consequently, developing a CG force field is required each time a new under-lying chemistry, mapping or target state-point is required.
 IBI and MS-IBI are popular choices for deriving CG forces for polymers and biomolecules [@Carbone2008; @Moore2016; @Jones2025; @Tang2023; @Fritz2009].
 While these methods are frequently used, open-source software tools that provide an accessible and reproducible, end-to-end workflow for IBI and MS-IBI remain limited, especially for arbitrary mappings and multi-state systems.